Gotticketsto360tour/LaDoN/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This repository provides the underlying code for the thesis "Tie-deletion can facilitate Cooperation".
+This repository provides the underlying code for the thesis "Tie-deletion can prevent polarization".
 All the code is made to be as reproducible as possible.
 To reproduce the results, follow the steps provided bellow.

 <p align="right">(<a href="#top">back to top</a>)</p>